opencoweb/coweb/docs/js/collab.rst

    A web application calls this method to subscribe to cooperative events sent by remote application instances in a session.
 The callback never fires for events sent by any local :class:`CollabInterface` instance.
 The callback always fires after received events are processed and potentially transformed by the local coweb operation engine.
 The changes made by the operation engine are transparent to the application.

    :param string name: Name identifying which application property to monitor for changes
    :param function callback: Invoked when another application instance stops participating in a session.
-Receives the following five, separate parameters:
+Receives an object having these properties:

-      topic (string)
+      name (string)
-         Full topic name including the name of the application property which changed value.
-To obtain the property name alone, use :func:`CollabInterface.getSyncNameFromTopic`. value (object)
+         Name of the application property which changed value value (object)
          New property value
-      type (string)
+      type (string | null)
-         Type of event corresponding to the operations supported by the operation engine: `update`, `insert`, `delete`, or `null`. position (int)
+         Type of event corresponding to the operations supported by the operation engine: `update`, `insert`, `delete`, or `null` position (int)
          Position of the value change in a collection of values supporting insertion and deletion site (int)
          Site identifier assigned to application instance where the event originated

    :returns: object (token for :func:`CollabInterface.unsubscribe`)

-.. function:: CollabInterface.getSyncNameFromTopic(topic)

-   A web application calls this method to obtain the name of the application property effected by a cooperative web event given the full topic string received by a :func:`CollabInterface.subscribeSync` callback.

-   :param string topic: A full string topic to parse
-   :returns: String name provided to the remote invocation of :func:`CollabInterface.sendSync` that triggered the callback.
-If the topic parameter is not in the correct form, the return value is an unknown string.

 .. function:: CollabInterface.subscribeStateRequest(contextOrCallback [, boundCallback])